Best Online Therapy Platforms: Which Route Should You Try First?

 BetterHelp

 BetterHelp is one of the largest online therapy platforms, connecting users with licensed therapists through messaging, live chat, phone, and video sessions.
+The platform's strength is breadth: a very large therapist network, fast matching, and easy switching when fit isn't right.
+Its tradeoff is that insurance access is not as straightforward as insurance-first directories, so eligibility needs to be checked directly before signup.

 - Communication options: Messaging, live chat, phone, and video sessions